Reeti1605/quizzing-/README.md

 # Quizzing
-This is a quizzing app which asks you question and grades you according to the answers you have given.
+This is a quizzing app which asks you questions and grades you according to the answers you have given.
 ## Languages Used:
 * Dart
 * Objective C